unionai/unionai-docs/source/user-guide/best-practices/project-structure.md

 * **Multi-repo**: Separate repositories for each team or project can improve isolation and control.
 In this case, consider creating shared, installable packages for constructs that multiple teams use, ensuring consistency without merging codebases.

+## CI/CD

+The GitHub action should:
+* Register (and promote if needed) on merge to domain branch.
+* Execute on merge of input YAML.
+* Inject git SHA as entity version.

 ## Documentation and Docstrings

 Writing clear docstrings is encouraged, as they are automatically propagated to the Union UI.
 This provides useful context for anyone viewing the workflows and tasks in the UI, reducing the need to consult source code for explanations.